 IAVA Government Affairs Associate, Kaitlynne Hetrick shares insights on women veterans healthcare.

-The current health pandemic washing over the country is serious; more and more Americans are diagnosed with the coronavirus each day and states are starting to enact “Shelter in Place” orders.
-Our country is in unknown territory and all of this has surfaced just as Women’s History Month kicked off this March.
+The current health pandemic washing over the country is serious; more and more Americans are diagnosed with the coronavirus each day.
+Our country is in unknown territory and all of this begun just as Women’s History Month kicked off last March.